Lucky-victory/harper-manager/README.md

 # Harper Manager
-An Unofficial node-js module to manage your [haperdb](https://haperdb.io) database in a simplified way.
+ Unofficial node-js module to manage your [haperdb](https://haperdb.io) database in a simplified way.

 ## Usage
 Using **Harper Manager** is very easy,